StereoSpike: Depth Learning with a Spiking Neural Network: Discussion

+In this last section, we discuss several aspects concerning the computational efficiency of our model and its portability on current neuromorphic hardware.

-\subsubsection{Target Hardware}
+\subsection{Target Hardware}

-Our model has resolutely been developed in the philosophy of spiking neural networks.
-As a result, it is essentially implementable on dedicated neuromorphic hardware, such as Intel Loihi \cite{Loihi}, IBM TrueNorth \cite{Truenorth} or Brainchip Akida \footnote{\url{https://brainchipinc.com/about/}}.
+StereoSpike has resolutely been developed in the philosophy of spiking neural networks.
+As a result, it is essentially implementable on dedicated neuromorphic hardware, such as Intel Loihi \cite{Loihi}, IBM TrueNorth \cite{Truenorth}.
 These chips can leverage the binarity and sparsity of spike tensors navigating through the network.
 In addition, we believe that our model being feedforward and requiring a reset on all of its neurons at each timestep is not a problem, because resetting membrane potentials is actually less costly than applying a leak.
-Therefore, statelesness can be seen as an advantage over recurrence in spiking models with similar performances.
+Therefore, statelessness can be seen as an advantage over recurrence in spiking models with similar performances.
 However, we are aware that current neuromorphic chips are initially designed for the implementation of stateful units, and acknowledge that we do not leverage this feature.
-Consequently, we believe that it rather fits to dedicated hardware for stateless models with sparse activations quantized on 1 bit.
-This ideal target hardware does not exist yet, but we emphasize that our class of model with binary activations and less constrained weights provides a good compromise between Spiking Neural Networks (SNNs) and Binary Neural Networks (BNNs).\\
+Consequently, we believe that it rather fits to dedicated hardware for stateless models with sparse quantized activations.
+We therefore consider that Brainchip's Akida chip \cite{AkidaBrainchip} is a good fit.
+As it imposes weights to take at most 8 bit, we quantized StereoSpike's weights using PyTorch natively available post-training static quantization.
+The process resulted in an even lighter model with 8 bit wide unsigned integer weights, for the price of a minor performance drop (i.e., MDE of 17.1 cm on indoorflying split 1).
+Presumably, quantization-aware training would do even better.
+This demonstrates the efficient deployability on such hardware.
+Finally, we would like to emphasize that our class of model with sparse binary activations and less constrained weights provides a good compromise between Spiking Neural Networks (SNNs) and Binary Neural Networks (BNNs).

-\subsubsection{Handling integer (non-binary spike counts)}
+\subsection{Handling integer (non-binary) spike counts}